Ng Yen Yen: Early life

 Ng is a Kelantan native who was born in Kampung Kubang Pasu, Kota Bharu.
 As a teenager, she had to give tuition to finance her Form Six education at the Victoria Institution in Kuala Lumpur.

 Her father, who was old-fashioned, wanted to marry her off when she was 17 years old.
 However, her mother stepped in and made sure Ng completed her education to highest level she aspired.

 Ng obtained a scholarship from the State Government of Kelantan and then graduated from Universiti Malaya in 1972 with a Bachelor of Medicine, Bachelor of Surgery (MBBS).
 She was also awarded a Diploma of Reproductive Medicine from the Johns Hopkins University in the United States.

 She was awarded an honorary doctorate by Josai International University (ranked 252nd in Japan) on 4 September 2012 for her "significant contributions in tourism industry development, nation building and forging of closer relations and cooperation between the university and Malaysia".

 Family

-Dr. Ng is married to Dr. Cheang Chee Sue and has three children, all of whom are successful professionals.
+Dr. Ng is married to Dr. Cheang Chee Sue and has three children.